What is a Resistor and How it Works

 These resistors have the highest power rating and stability.
 Due to their high cost, they are not suitable for low-cost applications.

 These are resistors that are sensitive to light intensity falling on their surfaces.
-Their resistance decreases with an increase in light intensity falling on thier surfaces, as shown in the diagram below.
+Their resistance decreases with an increase in light intensity falling on their surfaces, as shown in the following diagram.

 On the following graph, the vertical axis shows the values of resistance.
 The horizontal axis shows the intensity of light from left to right.